Results Day and Clearing Advice for Parents and Guardians

 5. Don’t rush your child into making a decision

 This is a hard balance to get right, as the sooner your child makes a decision the better, especially when it comes to entering Clearing.
-However, this is likely the most important decision your child has made and no one that should be taken lightly.
+However, this is likely the most important decision they have made and that should not be taken lightly.
 You should provide advice but do not pressurise them into making a rushed decision.
 Remember that any preference you have for your child is not as important as what their preferences are.

 6. Make sure your child does any phoning